ThePhxRises/apex-legends-cache-automated/README.md

  **3.** Move the ApexCacheLauncher file into the `/steamapps/shadercache/1172470/DXVK_state_cache/` folder in whatever SteamLibrary folder you have Apex Legends installed to.

  **4.** Choose how you want to launch the script.
 You may make a desktop file for it, add it to your startup commands or as a systemd service, or add it to your Steam launch options for Apex Legends (recommended).
 To add the script to your launch options, simply add `<PATH_TO_YOUR_STEAM_LIBRARY>/steamapps/shadercache/1172470/DXVK_state_cache/ApexCacheLauncher;` to the beginning of your prexisting launch options, or use `<PATH_TO_YOUR_STEAM_LIBRARY>/steamapps/shadercache/1172470/DXVK_state_cache/ApexCacheLauncher; %command%` if you do not already have launch options set for Apex Legends.
 Be sure to replace `<PATH_TO_YOUR_STEAM_LIBRARY>` with the correct directory.
+By default this is `~/.local/share/Steam/`.

 Sources
 ---